Regularly cleaning your CPAP equipment can help keep you healthy and prevent the spread of germs.

-A CPAP mask’s proximity to your mouth and nose make it a breeding ground for germs.
+Your CPAP mask’s proximity to your mouth and nose makes it a breeding ground for germs.
 What doesn’t get you sick today could quickly make you ill tomorrow if you don’t clean your mask regularly.
-By implementing a cleaning regimen, you’ll be eliminating a lot of the germs that can get you sick.
-Your equipment will also smell better, look better, and be more effective if cleaned regularly.
+By implementing a cleaning regimen, you’ll be eliminating the germs that can get you sick.
+Your equipment will smell better, look better, and be more effective if cleaned regularly.

-Nothing’s worse than being sick.
-But if you don’t clean your CPAP mask, you’ll run the risk of re-infection— just when you’re starting to get better.
+We understand—nothing’s worse than being sick.
+But if you don’t clean your CPAP mask and accessories effectively, you’ll run the risk of re-infection even if you’re just starting to feel better.
 For nasal pillow mask users, the problem is especially difficult.
-Nasal pillows seal around the nostrils, which harbor a lot of bacteria from your sinuses during a cold.
-Because of the pillow’s proximity to the nose, the germs from your mask have a direct path to make you sick again, as you breathe in germs while wearing the mask.
-Cleaning your CPAP mask is especially important during a cold for this reason.
+Nasal pillows seal around the nostrils, which harbor bacteria from your sinuses during a cold.
+Due to the nasal pillows proximity to your nose, the germs from your mask have a direct path to making you feel sick again.
+Without proper CPAP cleaning, you breathe in germs while wearing your mask, which makes good hygiene especially important during cold and flu season.

-Clean air is critical to your CPAP success!
-Since the lungs process the air that comes from the machine; you don’t want germs, dust, bacteria, or allergens in your therapy air.
+Clean air is critical to your CPAP success.
+Since your lungs process the air that comes from your machine, you don’t want germs, dust, bacteria, or allergens entering your therapy air.
 There are two surefire ways to ensure you’re limiting the number of harmful irritants in your therapy air:

-- Clean your CPAP mask, hose, and humidifier chamber regularly.
+- Clean your CPAP mask, hose, and humidifier chamber correctly, which we detail below.

 How Often to Clean Your CPAP Accessories

-Here’s a quick and simple guide that shows you when to clean the most critical parts of your CPAP therapy equipment.
+Let’s take a look at when to clean the most critical parts of your CPAP therapy equipment.